219099588/DSA521S-Project/README.md

 Play_track: allows the user to play a track on the playlist

-Remove_track: allows a user to remove/delete a from the playlist
+Remove_track: allows a user to remove/delete from the playlist

 Search_playlist: allows the user to search for a track in the playlist